What is CVS?

 Cyclic vomiting syndrome (CVS) is a disorder of the stomach with repeated episodes of severe nausea and vomiting that alternate with symptom free periods.
 It occurs in children and adults.

-What are the signs and symptoms of CVS?
+What are the signs and symptoms of cyclic vomiting syndrome?

 The symptom episodes tend to follow the same pattern in each person with CVS over time.
 There are typically four phases: